open-contracting/standard/docs/schema/reference.md

 ### Planning

-The planning section can be used to describe the background to a contracting process.
-This can include details of the budget from which funds are drawn, or related projects for this contracting process.
-Background documents such as a needs assessment, feasibility study and project plan can also be included in this section.
+The planning section is used in a planning process.
+This includes information about, for example, needs identification, budget planning and market research.
+Background documents such as feasibility studies and project plans can also be included in this section.

 ````{admonition} Example
 :class: hint